Jean-Pierre Leburton

 Jean-Pierre Leburton (March 4, 1949, Liège, Belgium) is a physicist and engineer who is the Gregory E. Stillman Emeritus Professor of Electrical and Computer Engineering at the University of Illinois Urbana–Champaign.

-He is also a Research Professor in the N. Holonyak Jr Micro and Technology Laboratory.
+Leburton is also a Research Professor in the N. Holonyak Jr Micro and Technology Laboratory.
 He is known for his work on the theory and simulation of semiconductors, and quantum devices including quantum wires, quantum dots, and quantum wells.
 He studies and develops physical models for nanoscale materials and devices with potential applications in electronics, photonics, biology and medicine.

 Early life and education

 Leburton was born in Liège, Belgium, to Edmond Leburton, a Belgian statesman and former Prime Minister, and Charlotte Joniaux.
 His grandfather, Charles Joniaux, was a civil engineer involved in the construction of the Peking–Hankow railroad in China in the early 20th century.
 Leburton had one younger brother, Eddy Leburton, who died in 1993.

 Leburton attended the Athénée Adolf Max in Brussels and later completed his secondary education at the Athénée Royal in Waremme, Belgium.
 He earned a licentiate degree in physics from the University of Liège in 1971, graduating magna cum laude.
 After two years as a teaching assistant and a year of teaching in Morocco, he returned to Liège and completed a Ph.D. in theoretical physics in 1978 with summa cum laude honors.